FremyCompany/css-regions-polyfill/documentation/GLOBAL_OVERVIEW.md

 # Testing the implementation
-Have a look at the `region-test-X.html` files at the root of the project.
-I've fixed all of them so they actually rely on the latest version of the project.
-Their complexity gradually increases.
+Have a look at the `region-test-X.html` files in the `tests` folder of the project.
+Their complexity gradually increases, but they may cover different part of the code each.

 <pre><a href="https://github.com/FremyCompany/css-regions-reflow/">https://github.com/FremyCompany/css-regions-reflow/</a>
 {please note I don't recommend to rely on raw-github}</pre>